facebook/docusaurus/packages/docusaurus-plugin-pwa/README.md

 >
 > Workbox takes a lot of the heavy lifting out of precaching by simplifying the API and ensuring assets are downloaded efficiently.

 Precaching happens dynamically and is only used when the user is visiting the site from a mobile device (<= 940px), has [reduced data usage](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation/saveData), or if they explicitly install it as an application.
+You can also enable precaching completely using `alwaysPrecache`.

 After the site has been precached, the service worker will serve cached responses for later visits.
 When a new build is deployed along with a new service worker, the new one will begin installing and eventually move to a waiting state.
 During this waiting state, a reload popup will show and ask the user to reload the page for new content.
 Until the user either clears the application cache or clicks the `Refresh` button on the popup, the service worker will continue serving the old content.

 ## Options

+### `alwaysPrecache`

+- Type: `boolean`
+- Default: `false`

+Precaching is performed under [certain conditions](#precaching), but can be enabled completely by setting enabling this option.

 ### `injectManifestConfig`

 - Type: `InjectManifestOptions`
+- Default: `{}`

 [Workbox options](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build#.injectManifest) to pass to `workbox.injectManifest()`